by Arizona LLC attorney Richard Keyt who has formed 8,800+ Arizona LLCs

 I prepare Buy Sell Agreements custom drafted specifically to meet the desires of the members of Arizona LLCs.
 My Buy Sell Agreement is the end result of preparing this type of business agreement many times since I first started practicing law in Arizona in 1980.

-We have three prices for our custom drafted Buy Sell Agreement.
+We have two prices for our custom drafted Buy Sell Agreement.
 The prices are:

-- $897 if we formed the LLC within the last 90 days
+- $1,294 if we formed the LLC within the last 90 days or you hire us now to prepare an Operating Agreement for an additional $797.

 Here’s the sequence of events when somebody hires me to prepare a Buy Sell Agreement for their Arizona LLC: